prbasyal-amd/ROCm/docs/how-to/rocm-for-hpc/index.rst

       * -
         - `PETSc <https://github.com/amd/InfinityHub-CI/tree/main/petsc>`_
-        - PETSc, the Portable, Extensible Toolkit for Scientific Computation, pronounced PET-see (the S is silent), is a suite of data  structures and routines for the scalable (parallel) solution of scientific applications modeled by partial differential equations.
-It supports MPI, and GPUs through CUDA, HIP or OpenCL, as well as hybrid MPI-GPU parallelism; it also supports the NEC-SX Tsubasa Vector Engine.
+        - Portable, Extensible Toolkit for Scientific Computation (PETSc), is a suite of data structures and routines for the scalable (parallel) solution of scientific applications modeled by partial differential equations.
+It supports MPI, and GPUs through CUDA, HIP, or OpenCL, as well as hybrid MPI-GPU parallelism.
+It also supports the NEC-SX Tsubasa Vector Engine.
-          PETSc (sometimes called PETSc/TAO) also contains the TAO, the Toolkit for Advanced Optimization, software library.
+          PETSc also contains the Toolkit for Advanced Optimization (TAO), software library.

       * -
         - `RAJA <https://github.com/amd/InfinityHub-CI/tree/main/raja>`_